paper-engineer/minimal-site/docs/_posts/2026-02-07-tk1-site-info.md

 - Trees will be cut back or removed to fit a house through.
 - The fence in the lower left corner is **~6.8m** from the house at the closest approach, and is 1.6m high.
 I understand there are options (lift the house above the fence, reinstate it at my cost after the move, or the right two-piece shift may bypass the issue entirely), but the cost and convenience of the required option will factor into house selection.

-# Current plan

-The current plan includes the following:
-- Remove the second garage (light blue roof, 5m x 6m).
-- Move the first garage (3.6m x 7m) back.
-- Put a new-to-me house on the corner with the high ground. (bottom left of images)
-- Potentially add a cabin/sleepout, possibly with attached bathroom, to be used as an extra bedroom for higher rent.
-Of course, the final layout will depend on the selected house for relocation.

-*I'm planning to live in the cabin on weekdays(ish) for work during the project!
-This factors into my calculations!

 # What I'm looking for in a house

 This is considered a good part of town, so I'd like a good-quality house to put on it: either